mkv25-games/LD30/design/tasklist.md

 Incomplete features
 -------------------
 + Combat rules
++ Movement should highlight combat
 + Number on hexes indicating multiple units
 + End game conditions
 + Linking bases via portals
 + Movement via portals
 + Ability to select individual unit from tile for movement
 + Game should focus back to player on turn change
++ Units can only be activated once a turn for movement

 Bugs
 ----